Skip to main content

 }

-• pos: Position from 0 (fully retracted) to 99 (fully extended)
+• pos: Position from 0 (fully extended) to 100 (fully retracted).
+Yes, this seems backwards, but it’s how funscripts are implemented.

 • at: Timestamp in milliseconds